The year is 2150. By some miracle, you’re still alive. The Happiness Machine has finally been invented.

 Myth 1: Happiness is insignificant.

 If that’s what you think, this blog isn’t for you.
 My view is that happiness is one of a half-dozen pillars which supports a flourishing life – each deserving attention.
+Indeed, happiness triggers the broaden-and-build response, which encourages the pursuit of meaning.

 Myth 2: The Pursuit of Happiness is Hedonism.